Tuesday, November 10, 2009

 Rich LeFevre wasn't able to compete due to illness

 Joey was able to three-peat by putting up a personal best and destroying last year's record of 59 in 10 minutes.
 I think this was the perfect day for Joey, the conditions could not have been better for eating in NY.
-The weather was warm around 75-80 but the humidity was very low almost non-existant and on top of that there was a slight refreshing breeze coming off the water.
+The weather was warm around 75-80 but the humidity was very low almost non-existent and on top of that there was a slight refreshing breeze coming off the water.
 This was the first year since I have been in the finals that the hot dogs (meat) were actually warm, I think a lot of credit goes to Randy at Nathan's for paying attention to the conditions this year.
 The buns had been out in the sun for probably over 30 minutes so they did dry out a bit but despite that it seemed like when I dipped the buns they sort of disentigrated and went down with ease.
 The combination of weather and hot dog conditions created the perfect storm for huge numbers to be put up.
 I think 68 will be a really hard number to beat.

 I had my best day ever as a competitive eater.
 I surpassed my own expectations on the 4th.
 I had a realistic goal of between 32-35, I was confident I could hit those numbers - I had a best case scenario goal of eating 37 or more.
 So, when I shoved number 38 in the last few seconds of the conteset, I was satisfied.
 Probably more satisfied than I have been since eating 22 HDB's in my first qualifier win at Coney Island back in 2006 to make it to the finals for the first time.
 Maybe standing next to Tony Clifton (Bertoletti) who also had an awesome day putting up 55 helped me out as well to keep a faster pace.
 Of course, after seeing how well everyone else did in the top 8 and ultimately not realizing my goal of finishing in the top 5, I later became a bit less satisfied but still happy with 38.